 More complex software systems will create a map of your floor plan and store this in their memory until reset (or they learn something new).
-These more complex sensing and mapping systems allow the robot to prevent striking objects in your home, since they know exactly where most furniture, walls, appliances, and other large objects are.
+These more complex sensing and mapping systems allow the robot to prevent striking objects in your home since they know exactly where most furniture, walls, appliances, and other large objects are.

 Lastly, we have sensor mapping robot vacuums.
-These are the most advanced robot vacuum cleaners and they are designing to dynamical sense and understand the area within bumping into objects.
+These are the most advanced robot vacuum cleaners and they are designed to dynamical sense and understand the area within bumping into objects.
 These are also the most expensive robot vacuums.

 Robot Vacuum Pros & Cons